 Secondly, employee turnover has another cost: It affects productivity, patient care, and treatment outcomes.
 If you can’t replace or train a new employee in time, your system becomes short-staffed.
 One study found that higher rates of employee turnover were directly linked to higher patient mortality.

-Workers are demanding this benefit
+Workers are demanding it

 More and more healthcare workers are demanding this benefit.
 In fact, it’s the number one benefit desired by workers who applied for new jobs in 2020.
 And studies show job applicants are twice as likely to apply for a job if EWA is offered.